MrSlimeDiamond/p2-cleanui/README.md

 ## !!!
 WARNING !!!
 This is not allowed in any% speedruns because it removes buttons on the main menu screen which can provide an advantage.

+This doesn't work in speedrun mod for some wacky reason, I'll get around to fixing

 ## Includes
 * Dark theme UI's
 * Custom menu background (optional)